awojdyla89/Python_vs_X/README.md

 - Each data point represents various datasets ranging from 500-40000 elements.
 - Each dataset is randomized.
 - Each dataset runs 10 iterations and takes the average run time per iteration.

+### Results
+- Bubble Sort - Both algorithms are very similar in implementation.
+For the largest dataset of 40k elements JavaScript's average was ~6 seconds per iteration vs Python's ~111 seconds per iteration to sort.
+- Radix Sort - Again, very similar in implementation.
+For the largest dataset of 40k elements JavaScripts average was ~0.03 per iteration vs Python's ~0.07 per iteration to sort.